EATON

 Totternhoe, enlisted BEdford, resident Eaton Bray.
 Son

-of Mr. and Mrs. Deeley, of High St., Eaton Bray, Dunstable, Beds.
+of Mr. and Mrs. Deeley, of High St., Eaton Bray, Dunstable, Bedfordshire.

 Commemorated on Thiepval Memorial, Somme, France.
 Pier and Face